 Why You Should Use Environment Variables

-Environment variables allow developers to extract sensitive credentials from their source code and to use different configuration variables based on their working environment.
+Environment variables allow developers to extract sensitive credentials from their source code and use different configuration variables based on their working environment.

-For most developers their local machine has different database credentials than their production environment.
+For most developers, their local machine has different database credentials than their production environment.
 While different database credentials are one of the most common differences between production and local environments there are a host of other configuration variables that may also differ.

 Some environment variables that could differ are:

-- We have different Facebook Developer Credentials for local vs production apps
+• We have different Facebook Developer Credentials for local vs production apps

 You will most likely also have a list of outside services your application connects to.
 Environment variables offer a way for you to extract these from your application and even vary them based on your environment.
-We don't want to keep security credentials in the git repo.

-environments.
+Environment variables can also be extremely helpful when creating and working on a testing environment.
+With relative ease, developers can switch between testing and production environments.
 Now that you understand some of the benefits of environment variables we can take look at how to implement them In your application.

 Declaring Environment Variables in Your App

-A successful Laravel install will include a .env
+A successful Laravel install will include a .env example file in your application’s root folder.

-, if you did not install through composer then go ahead and rename your file.
+If you installed Laravel with Composer then your .env.example file will have already been renamed to .env, if you did not install through composer then go ahead and rename your file.

-file and use it as a way to show what environment variables are needed for the application to run.
+If you are working in a team environment it may help to leave the .env.example file and use it as a way to show what environment variables are needed for the application to run.

 Keep .env Out of Source Control

-file should be kept out of your version control system.
-If you are using Git then add the .env
+Your .env file should be kept out of your version control system.
+If you are using Git then add the .env file to the .gitignore file so that it will not be committed.
+Laravel handles this automatically for us in the default .gitignore file.

-file should resemble something similar to this.
+Your .env file should resemble something similar to this.

 APP_ENV=local